IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_features_info.rst

     Sort the feature details based on the specified attribute.

-  expand (False, bool, None)
-    If set to `true`, returns expanded view of the resource details.

-  environment_id (True, str, None)
-    Environment Id.

-  collections (False, list, None)
+  offset (False, int, None)
-    Filter features by a list of comma separated collections.
+    The number of records to skip.
+By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
+Use `offset` with `limit` to page through the available records.

   iaas_classic_username (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
+    The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.

   iaas_classic_api_key (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
+    The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

   region (False, any, us-south)